Locations:

 But here’s the thing: Nearly all natural foods contain antioxidants, vitamins, minerals and other various good stuff — and propolis isn’t the best way to get them.

-May help with diabetes management
+1. May help with diabetes management

-Propolis could have a positive effect on people with Type 2 diabetes.
 In 2019, a meta-analysis examined six studies on the effects of propolis in under 400 people with diabetes.
-That’s a small number of study participants, in the grand scheme of things, but still, the data showed some promise.
-Participants’ hemoglobin A1C was reduced by about half a percent and their fasting blood sugar went down by 25 milligrams.
+In the grand scheme of things, that’s a small number of study participants — but still, the data showed some promise.

-Still, Dr. Saper points out that there are other, more scientifically proven ways to manage diabetes.
+That said, Dr. Saper points out that there are other, more scientifically proven ways to manage diabetes.

 “There are many existing treatments that are known to be very effective for this condition,” he says.
 “There is great scientific evidence that reducing refined carbohydrates can improve diabetes, as can exercise, better sleep and a number of different medications.”

-In other words, there’s no real need for propolis when there are so many other evidence-based ways to effectively manage your diabetes.
+In other words, there’s no real need for propolis when there are so many other evidence-based ways to effectively manage diabetes.

-May help heal cold sores
+2. May help heal cold sores

 One study, for example, found that applying propolis to cold sores three times a day helped them heal faster than no treatment at all.
-But that doesn’t mean that propolis is your best option.
+But that doesn’t mean propolis is your best option.

-May relieve some side effects of chemotherapy
+3. May relieve some side effects of chemotherapy

 Propolis may be able to help lessen the effects of oral mucositis, a common and painful side effect of chemotherapy.

-“This is a common condition that, in the context of a serious illness like cancer, can be incredibly disturbing,” Dr. Saper says, “and there aren’t many good treatments for it.”
+“This is a common condition that, in the context of a serious illness like cancer, can be incredibly disturbing,” Dr. Saper says.
+“And there aren’t many good treatments for it.”

 Advertisement

-“There are certain treatments we try for oral mucositis that can be helpful,” he shares.
+“There are certain treatments we try for oral mucositis that can be helpful,” he continues.
 “If you’re dealing with this condition, it may be reasonable to try propolis, but you should only do so under the guidance of your physician.”

 What else can propolis do?